Overview

 with risks.
 Risks that may be associated with liquid alternative investments include: (1)

-a bad market.
-Some firms with leverage inherent in their portfolios may experience
+bad market.
+Some firms with leverage inherent in their portfolios may experience "margin

-"margin calls" in the event of liquidity dry-ups or if certain counterparties cannot provide
+calls" in the event of liquidity dry-ups or if certain counterparties cannot provide the

-the leverage needed; (2) Shorting - Certain securities may be difficult to sell short at the
+leverage needed; (2) Shorting - Certain securities may be difficult to sell short at the price

-price that the manager would wish to execute a trade.
-A short position has the possibility of
+that the manager would wish to execute a trade.
+A short position has the possibility of an

-thinly traded stocks, bonds or swaps may not have a market in which the money manager
+traded stocks, bonds or swaps may not have a market in which the money manager can trade

-can trade it quickly to raise cash in case of fund redemptions.
-High bid/ask spreads or the
+it quickly to raise cash in case of fund redemptions.
+High bid/ask spreads or the lack of

-lack of another buyer/seller to take the opposite position of a thinly traded security could
+another buyer/seller to take the opposite position of a thinly traded security could cause

-cause inaccurate estimates in underlying security valuation by the administrator; and (4)
+inaccurate estimates in underlying security valuation by the administrator; and (4) Nightly

-Nightly reconciliation - The use of thinly traded securities, shorting and leverage may make
+reconciliation - The use of thinly traded securities, shorting and leverage may make it

-it difficult for some alternative funds, based on their investment strategy, to provide
+difficult for some alternative funds, based on their investment strategy, to provide accurate

 10